Seth-Miller/12c-rac-docker/ANSIBLE.md

 ## Create the first RAC node container
 The [create_first_rac_node.yml] (https://github.com/Seth-Miller/12c-rac-docker/blob/master/ansible/create_first_rac_node.yml) file starts the create_first_rac_node role.
 These tasks create the first RAC node container (rac1) from the giinstalled image created in the previous step.
 These tasks configure the grid infrastructure for a cluster and start the cluster processes.
 It also relinks the `oracle` executable for RAC.

+Here is a list of tags and their descriptions for the create_first_rac_node tasks.

 Tag           | Description
 ------------- | --------------------------------------
 create_rac1_container | Creates the rac1 container